cowcoin-io/claim/README.md

 1. In order for us to transfer tokens to your project, please add a file name .cowcoin into your project root folder, in which you put your ETH wallet ETH address.

+2. Make a tweet and tag 3 other projects, example "Hey, I'm collecting 2,000,000 tokken from @cowcoin_io  @project1 @project2 @project3 now your turn" Remember, Stronger the community, market value will be higher.

-2. Open a pull request to this repo, to add a new file.
+3. Open a pull request to this repo, to add a new file.

 - Filename: yourprojectname.md
 - File content needs to provide the below info: